C4AI/arandu_user_guide/README.md

 # Arandu User Guide

-In this guide, we will provide some examples on how to use C4AI's cluster.
-It is divided in four parts:
+In this guide, we will provide some examples on how to use C4AI's cluster, Arandu.
+It is divided in five parts:

 - This introduction, which brings an overview of the machine
 - Accessing the machine
 - Using the Slurm workload manager
 - Using the Docker container system
+- Examples

 All three parts must be used in conjunction for the correct use of the cluster.

 ## What is a computer cluster

 A cluster is a closely connected group of computers that are used to processes large tasks.
 Each of these individual computers is called a node.
 Most of the cluster is constituted by "worker" nodes, which are the ones that actually process the tasks.
 There is also a "master node", or "login node", which acts as the head of the cluster, it receives tasks from users and passes them to the worker nodes depending on their availability.

+Arandu has a DGX-A100 as its main processing node, four workstations as auxiliary processing nodes and one master node.

 ## What is the DGX-A100